-Safe Computing Guidelines
+Safe Computing Guidelines (ACTS)

 We make every effort to create a safe computing environment for the University of Guelph-Humber community.
 We do everything we can to protect your private information, but there are many things you can do yourself to make your computing experience a safe one.
 These are just a few tips to help keep your computer and identity safe.